Evals

 <Accordion title="Can the LLM Judge evaluate long conversations?">

 Yes, with configuration.
-The LLM Judge Evaluator includes a **Truncate long conversations** toggle in the **Advanced** section when creating an Evaluator.
+The LLM Judge Check includes a **Truncate long conversations** toggle in the **Advanced** section when creating a Check.
 When enabled, conversations that exceed the judge model's context window are trimmed and evaluated.
 When disabled, those conversations fail with an error rather than producing a partial result.

 </Accordion>